-The following approach to developing local adaptive stock management is intended as a guide, for stocks where the IFCA are best placed, and wish to take a lead in adaptive stock management.
+The following approach to developing local adaptive stock management is intended as a guide, for those stocks that the IFCA are best placed, and wish to take a lead in adaptive stock management.
 These steps are ordered in a more chronological order, illustrative of the management process, rather than by MSC Principle as in the previous section.